What Is an Ube and Why Is It So Popular?

 It seems that violet-colored desserts are all the rage on Instagram.
 Purple ice cream, brownies, and macarons (and sometimes all three combined) have become the star of many food photoshoots.
 The gorgeous hue is due to one ingredient: ube (pronounced ooh-beh).
 But what exactly is an ube, and why has it become so popular?

-What is an ube?
+What Is an Ube?

 Ube has a similar nutritional profile to the good ol' sweet potato, meaning that it's high in healthy carbs, vitamins, and fiber.
-The purple variety was even recently shown to have extra-high levels of antioxidants, which can promote overall health.
+The purple variety was also recently shown to have extra-high levels of antioxidants, which can promote overall health.
 However, that doesn't mean you should go wild on ube-centered desserts.
-The health benefits of ube often don't outweigh the other ingredients commonly added to desserts, including high amounts of sugar and fat.
+The health benefits of ube often don't outweigh other ingredients commonly added to desserts, including high amounts of sugar and fat.
 All that is to say, enjoy ube-flavored desserts in moderation, as you would any other sweet treat.

 While the ube has long been a staple in Filipino cuisine-used in cakes, puddings, flan, cheesecake, and more-it's only made its way into mainstream U.S. culture in the last few years.
 One of the first New York restaurants to embrace the ingredient was Manila Social Club, introducing ube doughnuts in 2016.
 From there, restaurants and bakeries across the country began coming up with creative ways to incorporate the technicolor root vegetable into their treats.